 Choosing frames with low vision

 When I was in middle school, one of my best friends talked me into this super cool pair of glasses that had bright turquoise accents and were much more fashionable than my previous glasses.
 While these frames were definitely very cool, they did not work well with my lenses at all and the frames kept breaking.
-I had to go in for repairs ten different times before accepting that I needed to find a different frame.
+I had to go in for repairs multiple different times before accepting that I needed to find a different frame.

 My current frames are the Coach HC6065 in purple confetti tortoise.
 I love that I have a pair of glasses in my favorite color!